Open-Source-Community/The-Art-of-Linux-24/Session 3/README.md

 8. Move `logs_backup.tar` to the `project_files` directory.

+9. Extract the `logs_backup.tar` archive back into the `logs` directory.

-9. Find and list all files with the `.md` extension starting from the home directory `(~)`.
+10. Find and list all files with the `.md` extension starting from the home directory `(~)`.

-10. Search for all files ending with `.log` in the `project_files` directory.
+11. Search for all files ending with `.log` in the `project_files` directory.

+12. Search for all files named `file1.pdf` in the `project_files` directory.

+13. Search for all files with the `.pdf` extension in the `project_files` directory, regardless of case.

-11. Delete all files in the `logs` directory ending with `.tmp`.
+14. Search for all regular files (not directories) in the `logs` directory.

-12. Create a symbolic link for `data.csv` named `link_data.csv` in the `project_files` directory.
+15. Create a symbolic link for `data.csv` named `link_data.csv` in the `project_files` directory.

-13. Modify `link_data.csv` and verify if the changes are reflected in `data.csv`.
+16. Modify `link_data.csv` and verify if the changes are reflected in `data.csv`.

-14. Delete the symbolic link `link_data.csv`.
+17. Delete the symbolic link `link_data.csv`.

-15. Create a file named `summary.txt` in the `project_files` directory and redirect the output of `echo "Summary Start"` to it.
+18. Create a file named `summary.txt` in the `project_files` directory and redirect the output of `echo "Summary Start"` to it.

-16. Append the current date and time to `summary.txt`.
+19. Append the current date and time to `summary.txt`.

-17. Use a pipeline to count the number of lines in `summary.txt` and display it, appending the result to `summary.txt` with the `tee` command.
+20. Use a pipeline to count the number of lines in `summary.txt` and display it, appending the result to `summary.txt` with the `tee` command.

-18. Count the number of words in `report1.md` and display it.
+21. Count the number of words in `report1.md` and display it.

-19. Count the number of characters in `system.log` and append the result to `summary.txt`.
+22. Count the number of characters in `system.log` and append the result to `summary.txt`.

-20. Count the total number of files and directories in `project_files` and append the result to `summary.txt`.
+23. Count the total number of files and directories in `project_files` and append the result to `summary.txt`.

-21. Display the contents of `summary.txt`.
+24. Display the contents of `summary.txt`.

 ***Good Luck!😊***